act-rules/act-rules.github.io/_rules/error-field-is-not-identified-using-color-only-i3z4v8.md

 #### Passed Example 3

 The email `input` value is missing the "@" symbol.
-Its visual error indicator (the first couple of `label` and `input` elements) conveyed the presence of an error through its lightness (difference in relative luminance between the colors leads to a contrast ratio greater than 3:1).
+Its [form field error indicator][] (the first couple of `label` and `input` elements) conveyed the presence of an error through its lightness (difference in relative luminance between the colors leads to a contrast ratio greater than 3:1).

 ```html
 <label for="email" style="color:#dd0000">Email</label>